VRagments/iOS11webGL/README.md

 # Problem in iOS 11

-With the before mentioned method the whole canvas is white.
+With the method mentioned above the whole canvas is white.
-The video is played as the audio of the video can be heard.
+The video is loaded since the audio of the video can be heard.
 But the texture is no longer drawn.
 If we remove the `video-shader` component the whole texture area will be black instead of white with the other symptoms being the same.

 # Run example